 1. Blackjack House Edge: 0.5%

-Blackjack is hands-down one of the best bets in the casino, but only if you play your cards right.
+Blackjack is hands-down one of the casino games with the lowest house edge, but only if you play your cards right.
 With optimal basic strategy, the house edge can dip as low as 0.5%, depending on the casino’s table rules.

 To get the best odds, avoid insurance bets, and always stick to a perfect strategy.
 Dealer shows a 2 and you’ve got a hard 14 – resist the hit.
 Blackjack’s low edge rewards smart, disciplined play.
 And online blackjack can be even better, especially at live dealer tables with friendly rules.